 Paranoia Fuel: "Death in the Clouds", because being pricked with something poisonous by a passer-by could apply to any plane, train, or bus journey even today.
 And similar things have happened in real life.

 Replacement Scrappy: After regular comic-reliefs Inspector Japp, Miss Lemon and Captain Hastings were Put on a Bus for unknown reasons, numerous Scotland Yard inspectors sharing Japp's mustache, Iconic Outfit and accent, and often described as old friends of Poirot, began to appear (one of them, Inspector Spencer, even appeared several times).
 A faithful valet, George, was also added and took on part of Hastings' and Miss Lemon's roles.
 None of them were very well-liked.
+Japp, Miss Lemon and Hastings do appear again near the end of the series though, while the latter is also an important character in the series finale.

 George, at least, is from the books and short stories, where his main traits are being an extremely efficient butler and a bit of a snob (Poirot puts his intricate knowledge of people's social standing to good use).
 There are a variety of police inspectors who appear in the source material (Japp having had far fewer appearances than in the series) but the ones in the show rarely even have the same names as them, let alone anything resembling their description.